 Top Tips To Squeeze Every Mile From A Gallon

 According to CNN, the average price for regular gasoline across the country hit an all-time high of $5.02 per gallon on June 14, 2022.
-Although the price has dropped considerably from its peak nowadays, the current average of $3.35 per gallon can still be expensive, especially if drivers cover long distances.
+Although the price has dropped considerably since then, the current average of $3.35 per gallon can still be expensive, especially for drivers who travel long distances.

 This article focuses on the best practices to reduce gas consumption and optimize the fueling burden.
 A good understanding of reducing fuel consumption will help drivers optimize their expenses without compromising ride quality.